One of the primary ways Satan can sink his hooks in us as Christ-followers and Christ-following families is with money and wealth.

 For me, it means pouring more money into ministries and charitable opportunities than into my family’s closets, toy boxes and bank accounts.
 We certainly have more opportunities to help people out in 2020 than ever before!

-Again, for me, it also means living simply and not expecting my husband to buy me the umpteenth pair of jeans or buying him another technology gadget this Christmas.
+Again, for me, it also means living simply and not expecting my husband to buy me the umpteenth pair of jeans or buy him another technology gadget this Christmas.

 Most of all, it means contemplating what I will give to Jesus at Christmas and then resolving to give this to Him all throughout the new year.